California-Strawberry-Commission/laser-runner-cutter/ros2/camera_control/README.md

 ## Models

 ML models in the `models/` directory are stored in Git LFS, and can be pulled via `git lfs pull`.
 The `.pt` file is the trained YOLOv8 model.
-The TensorRT engine files (`.engine` extension) were built using:
+TensorRT engine files (`.engine` extension) can be built using:

-        $ yolo export model=camera_control/models/RunnerSegYoloV8l.pt format=engine imgsz=768,1024 half=True simplify=True device=0
+    $ ./scripts/build_tensorrt_models.sh

+The TensorRT engine files will be created in the `models/` directory.